industdev/Naughty-Archiver-2000/README.md

     "D:\PROGRAMS_X64\anaconda\envs\NA2000\python.exe" "D:\\NA 2000\na2000.py" --hidden --runall

 ### Extractors
-Extractors are like robots that do the work for you, they extract media and information from specific websites.
-Settings, users and cookies between extractors aren't shared
-Select your extractor in the tabs above and take a look at the buttons and settings:
+Extractors are like robots that do the work for you, they extract media and information from specific websites.<br/>Settings, users and cookies between extractors aren't shared<br/>Select your extractor in the tabs above and take a look at the buttons and settings:
  - `Skip`: Skips the user it's currently extracting
  - `Run`: Force run the extractor (usually you run all extractors at once from the general tab)
  - `Users`: Manage the users for the extractor